Colorado coach may be reinstated

-CNN's Josie Burke reports on embattled Colorado coach Gary Barnett and continued accusations of athlete misconduct.
+CNN's Josie Burke reports on embattled Colorado coach Gary Barnett and accusations of athlete misconduct.

-Former Colorado University football players voice their opinions on the sex scandal, and voice support for coach Gary Barnett.
+Former Colorado University football players voice their opinions on the sex scandal and give support to coach Gary Barnett.

 University of Colorado officials announce that football coach Gary Barnett has been placed on administrative leave.

 After being placed on leave, Barnett apologizes for comments regarding kicker Katie Hnida.

 BOULDER, Colorado (CNN) -- University of Colorado football coach Gary Barnett will be allowed back on the field if rape allegations against players are not found to pervade the football program's culture, the school's president said Friday.